Stay Updated, Get Involved

 - Serving as a conduit to the larger community.

-Community Advisory Group meetings are held the second Tuesday of each month, from 5:30–7:30 p.m., at the Steelworks Museum, 215 Canal St., Pueblo, Colo.
+The Community Advisory Group meets the second Tuesday of each month from 5:30–7:30 p.m. in Pueblo, Colorado, unless otherwise noted.

-In December 2016, the Colorado Department of Public Health and Environment created a Web page with a broad array of current site-related documents and meeting information.
+The Colorado Department of Public Health and Environment (CDPHE) also maintains a site web page with a broad array of current site-related information, including CAG meeting minutes and handouts.
 Please visit CDPHE’s site page: